Component 2: Safe and affordable sanitation services

 To minimise accidents and ensure the health of manual emptiers, SNV has played a vital role in mainstreaming Occupational Safety and Health (OSH) measures in sludge collection, transportation, disposal, processing and re-use.

-SNV developed new OSH guidelines, including a section on Personal Protective Equipment (PPE).
+SNV developed new OSH guidelines, and training manuals, including a section on Personal Protective Equipment (PPE).
 A list of emptiers in all the 3 towns were collected and validated by city authorities, and 141 out of 200 endorsed emptiers were trained.
 A draft certification procedure to increase compliance was prepared, and discussion is ongoing with National Skill Development Council (NSDC), with the eventual goal of the guide becoming mandatory.
 Local Government Division has proactively stepped in and distributed a Circular to all Local Government Institutions to initiate enlisting of all emptiers, and to ensure occupational safety and health of emptiers.
 The Department of Public Health Engineering has been requested to develop a training manual on OSH.
 In addition, a health insurance scheme for emptiers is also under development allowing emptiers to claim medical costs for injuries occurred during working hours.

 2.3 Emptiers to Entrepreneurs